DAOhaus/paper/README.md

 **Distribute Tax:** Takes the yes / no votes, and the amount to be distributed.
 Must be executed from a resource contract to re-distribute some amount of Ether back to the token holders proportionate to their holdings.

-**Check for Delinquent Addresses:** Checks 1 month prior to taxation date... how can you do timed functions... like solidity equivalent to setTimeout()
+**Check for Delinquent Addresses:** Offchain solution checks 1 month prior to taxation date and will send out notifications to those that still need to pay.

 **Request Tax Amount:** Takes an address, return how much tax is owed for particular user.
 True is returned if paid in full, amount is returned if have withstanding balance.

 **Force Withdrawal:** Called from the registered member management contract, sending with the "yes" and “no” votes (addresses) creating a Marketplace Contract to sell.

 **Withdrawal:** Member transfers ownership to another address -- most likely to sell on secondary market.
-Must first pass a "quiet period" to ensure member is not performing a “hit and run”.
-Is just a waiting period for the typical ERC20 spec transfer function.
+Must first pass give prior notice to ensure member is not performing a “hit and run”.

 **v2 — Set Proxy:** Set's another token holder's address as the proxy.
 Any amount of proxies can be given.
 You can give a proxy out to your son, daughter, cousin, neighbor, etc... allowing them to act on your behalf.
 It's important that proxies can vote independently on different proposals.